elesto-dao/elesto/docs/Explanation/ADR/adr-003-did.md

 ### Positive

-- The implementation of the ADR provides the foundation for interoperability with the DID standard and the SSI identity approach.
+- The ADR implementation provides the foundation for interoperability with the DID standard and the SSI identity approach.
 - Closely following the W3C standard gives the best chances of successful interoperability with third-party components.

 ### Negative